Andrew Graham-Dixon

-Andrew Michael Graham-Dixon (born 26 December 1960) is a British art historian and broadcaster.
+Andrew Michael Graham-Dixon (born 26 December 1960) is a British art historian, art critic, author and broadcaster.
+He served as chief art critic at both The Independent and The Telegraph newspapers, and presents art documentaries for the BBC, as well as five series of Italy Unpacked, in which he explored the culture and cuisine of Italy with chef Giorgio Locatelli.
+He has written a number of books about art and artists, including a biography of Caravaggio, which was shortlisted for the Samuel Johnson Prize for non-fiction.

 Life and career

 Early life and education

 Andrew Graham-Dixon is a son of the barrister Anthony Philip Graham-Dixon (1929–2012), Q.C., and (Margaret) Suzanne "Sue" (née Villar, 1931–2010), a publicist for music and opera companies.

-Graham-Dixon was educated at the independent Westminster School.
+Graham-Dixon was educated at Westminster School, a public school.
 He continued his education at Christ Church, Oxford, where he read English.
 He graduated in 1981 and then pursued doctoral studies at the Courtauld Institute of Art, University of London.

 Career

 Graham-Dixon began work as a reviewer for the shortlived weekly The Sunday Correspondent before becoming the chief art critic of The Independent, where he remained until 1998.
 He won the Arts Journalist of the Year Award three years in a row – in 1987, 1988 and 1989.
 He later became the chief art critic of The Sunday Telegraph.